FairwindsOps/pluto/docs/contributing/guide.md

 ## Creating a new release

-Push a new annotated tag.
-This tag should contain a changelog of pertinent changes.
-Goreleaser will take care of the rest.
+Push a new tag and Goreleaser will take care of the rest.

 ## Pre-commit